 Mileage Plus updates.
-In Q4 of 2018, United Airlines quietly released some changes to their Mileage Plus program.
+In Q4 of 2018, United Airlines quietly released some changes to its Mileage Plus program.
 As a 1K Member, Team GTE didn’t even get an email notification of these changes.
 So, what does that mean?
 This means, in 2019, United Mileage Plus members are going to get screwed.
-Fortunately, most of the negative changes only affect 1K members, which for non business travelers, was already made unattainable years ago by United.
+Fortunately, most of the negative changes only affect 1K members, which for non-business travelers, was already made unattainable years ago by United.

 The changes can be found here

 - All Premier members flying in United Business®, United First®, or United Polaris® business class are allowed up to three bags with a maximum weight of 70 lbs.
 (32 kg) per bag.

 - Premier Gold members flying in United Economy® between the U.S. and Europe are allowed three bags with a maximum weight of 70 lbs.
 (32 kg) per bag.

 - Premier Silver members flying in United Economy between the U.S. and Europe are allowed two bags with a maximum weight of 70 lbs.
 (32 kg) per bag.

 GTE’s Take – This is a pretty lame benefit.
 How often does anyone check in 3 large pieces of luggage?
 Sounds like a logistical nightmare.